 Operative EBITA and -margin, % are used to measure business and segment profitability.
 Income statement items below operative EBITA are not allocated to segments.

-Operative EBITA margin, %: Operative EBITA / Net sales
+Operative EBITA margin, %: Operative EBITA x 100 / Net sales

 Operative EBITA and -margin, % for segments represent the sum of segments: Finland, Sweden, Norway and Denmark.

 ||Items affecting comparability are items for specific events which management does not consider to form part of the ongoing operative business, typically gain/loss of acquisition and divestment of businesses.|

 |EBITDA||EBITDA is operating result (EBIT) before depreciations and amortisations.
 Used in calculating the leverage ratio.|

 |Operating result (EBIT)||

 Operating result (EBIT) and -margin% are used to measure profitability before interest and taxes.

 EBIT margin, %: EBIT x 100 / Net sales